|Hood(s)||Near North Side;|

 Once the first wave of the high rises was completed in 1957 the city began construction of the William Green Homes that began bulldozing what was left of the Little Sicily community.

-In the year 1961, the Devil’s Disciple founder Richard “Champ” Strong moved into these projects and founded the Black Deuces also known as Deuces Wild.
+In the year 1961, a Devil’s Disciple founder Richard “Champ” Strong moved into these projects and founded the Black Deuces also known as Deuces Wild.
 He spread the Deuces like wild fire and they fought viciously with Egyptian Cobras.
 The Disciples became the second prominent gang to move into these projects.

 These high rises consisted of 1,096 more units within 8 brand new buildings which were completed by 1962.
 By the time the projects were completed most of the Italian community had moved out of the original row houses.
 In 1965 the last Italian church Saint Philip Benizi Catholic Church was bulldozed down and that was the last of the Italian identity of the neighborhood extinguishing what was left of Little Sicily.
 Once the church went down the rest of the Italian community left the neighborhood and the rest of the Italians in the original Frances Cabrini row houses also packed their bags especially now that the CHA no longer carefully screened the would be tenants for criminal and employment backgrounds, now it was a first come first served basis.
-Because of the lack of screening of tenants more criminals and unemployed moved into these projects and soon wars over gang affiliation and drugs ensued, as the Black Deuces, Vice Lords and Cobra stones (formerly Egyptian Cobras) ran these projects.
+Because of the lack of screening of tenants more criminals and unemployed moved into these projects.

 The next few years would turn the projects upside down with some key events.
 First, in April of 1968 after the Martin Luther King assassination, snipers set up position on the roof tops of the projects at 1200 North Larabee where snipers were shooting at firemen, later police discovered the body of Curtis Jefro that had been shot in the head (Chicago Tribune Page 4, April 6, 1968) police were terrified to attempt to put down this violent onslaught because if anyone got close they got shot.
 Even after the riots of 1968 were deterred the Chicago police were still cautious about policing these projects.